itstrieu/California_Public_Libraries/README.md

 ## General Description

-This project utilizes California Public Libraries Statistics to examine the correlation between library services and attendance/program engagement.
+This project utilizes California Public Libraries Statistics to examine the relationships between library services and attendance/program engagement.
 By employing a multiple regression model, it reveals the impact of resources and services on community engagement, providing actionable insights for enhanced resource allocation and service improvement to benefit local communities.

 ## Technical Description